 The mission of the Office of Financial Aid is to reduce the financial barriers to a Lehigh education for those families whose resources alone would make it impossible to meet the cost of attendance.
-The university is deeply committed to providing need-based financial aid.

 The basic components of financial aid consist of gift aid (grants and scholarships) and self help (employment and loan assistance).
 Gift aid is generally not repayable.
 The majority are awarded on the basis of “need” and are renewable on the basis of continuing “need”, satisfactory academic progress criteria and on time filing.
 Employment provides money for books and personal expenses, and is paid through biweekly payroll checks based on hours worked.
 Loans are repayable funds from one or more sources, repayable after the student ceases to be enrolled on at least a halftime basis.